Buses in Shanghai

 Since 2006, Shanghai has been the leading Chinese system to implement electric and hybrid buses.
 During the 2010 Shanghai World Expo, the city piloted a program that includes 256 new energy buses with low to no emission.
 As of May 2015, the system has over 1,700 new energy buses, amounting to over 20% of the entire fleet.

 During the mid-2000s, the city converted many traditional trolley routes to a standard diesel fleet because of route flexibility, speed, and eliminating the visual pollution of overhead wires.
 However, the obvious benefits of the trolley buses have brought back a renewed interest in keeping and developing the program.
 In 2013, Bashi Trolley Bus Company ordered 300 new trolleybuses to replace the aging fleet and grow the overall number of trolleys in Shanghai.

-In February 2017, a number of ordinary bus lines running under the Yan'an Elevated Road was altered and transformed into Yan'an Road Medium-capacity System, or route 71路, a trolleybus bus rapid transit line running in the reserved lanes in the center of Yan'an Road.
+In February 2017, a number of ordinary bus lines running under the Yan'an Elevated Road was altered and transformed into the Yan'an Road Medium Capacity Bus Transit System, a trolleybus bus rapid transit line running in the reserved lanes in the center of Yan'an Road.
 The line is served by a fleet of 40 Yutong ZK5180A articulated bus and 28 Yutong ZK5120C rigid dual-mode trolleybuses.
 Buses achieved an average operating speed of 17.6 km/h on the line.
 The line has an average weekday ridership of about 54,000 people, making itself the most used bus line in Shanghai.
 Line 71 doesn't share any overhead wires with other trolleybus routes.

 On 28 July 2021, the Shanghai road transport department raised the issue of 'optimising' the traditional trolleybus network, which will result in the removal of all infrastructure on routes 6, 8, 13, 22, 25 and 28 to balance between historical value and space taken by wires.
 Trolleybuses on these routes will be replaced by electric buses.